American Express vs ANZ vs Kiwibank vs Westpac Airpoints Platinum Credit Cards Comparison

 More Details |

 Want to know more?
-Our review of the American Express Airpoints Platinum has further details about the benefits offered.
+Our review of the American Express Airpoints Platinum has further details about the benefits offered, as do our dedicated comparisons of each guide with the AMEX card:

 Our Favourite Airpoints Platinum Cards

-- Best Card Overall: American Express Platinum Airpoints Card - The card earns 30% more Airpoints per dollar spent than any other Platinum card on offer.
-There is also an attractive 500 bonus Airpoints Dollars when you are approved and spend $1,500 on your new Card within the first 3 months (for new card members only) and apply by 8 August 2022.
+- Best Card Overall: American Express Platinum Airpoints Card - The Card earns almost twice the amount of Airpoints per dollar spent than any other Platinum card on offer.
+There is also an attractive 300 bonus Airpoints Dollars when you are approved and spend $1,500 on your new Card within the first three months (for new card members only) and apply online.

 Know This: